 As far as the bass guitars themselves, you’ll find different types which mirror what is available with six strings as well.
 Solidbody basses may be the most common, but acoustic and acoustic-electric models are readily available as well.

 Since the strings are meant to be tuned lower, they are much thicker.
 That means a somewhat different approach is needed to play it correctly.
 However, you can still shred some fantastic bass lines if you know what you’re doing!

-One big plus: bass guitarists are in the minority when compared to those that play regular guitar, so there should be no problem with finding a spot in a great band.
+One big plus: bass guitarists are in the minority compared to those who play regular guitar, so there should be no problem finding a spot in a great band.
 It’s like having built-in job security!

 Fender, Gibson, Yamaha…all of the big guys have bass guitars in their portfolio, and they are great choices if you decide that playing the bass may be your calling.

 Other things to consider

 Just looking at the different guitar types may not tell you the whole story when deciding which one is your best choice.
 Regardless of which type you tend to prefer, there are some other things that you should consider.

 Various playing styles are the result of mixing various guitar techniques.

 - Extended technique